shalanah/shalanah/README.md

 <img src="https://github.com/shalanah/shalanah/blob/master/shalanah.png?raw=true" />

 ## Hi there!
 I'm Shalanah!
-I love making interactive web apps.
-Currently working with JS, React, CSS, SVGs, and Canvas.
+I am a frontend developer with a knack and enthusiasm for exploring new technologies while ensuring that design is user-friendly.
+Never shy to take on new challenges, I love problem solving and working with other developers.

 ## @WHCC
 Lead development of our Card, Album, and Simple editors to help photographers craft printed products.